stigsanek/stigsanek/README.md

 My name's Aleksandr.<br>
 I'm a Python developer.<br>
-I'm currently working on a project with a microservice architecture and developing the backend on Django and FastAPI frameworks 🚀.
+I am currently working on a project with microservice architecture on Django and FastAPI frameworks 🚀.

 ### My skills: